Every Choice Is a Step: Honoring Survivor Decision-Making

 Helping Survivors Reclaim Identity after Coercive Control

 When survivors do not know what they like, want, or feel, that is not dysfunction.
 That is trauma.
-Dear Colleague, One of the quietest wounds survivors carry is the erosion of self.
+Dear Colleague, One of the quietest wounds survivors carry is the erosion of one’s self.
 After prolonged coercive control, even simple choices can feel overwhelming.
-Survivors may struggle to name their preferences, identify their values, or make basic
+Survivors may find a struggle to name their preferences, identify their values,

 Helping Survivors Reclaim Identity after Coercive Control Read More »